learn-academy-2020-charlie/week-3-assessment-jakobbergeson/interview-questions.md

   Your answer: A DOM event occurs when code allows a user input to update the DOM

-  Researched answer: // Had some trouble finding an answer that made sense to me //
+  Researched answer: Events that are are the result of user action or a state change within the DOM tree